VulnerabilityHistoryProject/shepherd-tools/README.md

 ###### Options
 * \-\-voff: Validation of migrated Yamls is on by default.
 Use this option if not migrating ymls or it annoys you.
 * \-\-run: The script generated will be automatically run.
-* \-\-dir DIR: By default, migrate will automatically locate your "cves/" directory.
-This option will set the migration directory.
+* \-\-dir DIR:  This option will set the migration directory.
+Default: cves dir
-* \-\-type TYPE: By default, migrate will touch .yml files.
-This options allows you to specify your own filename extension.
+* \-\-type TYPE:  Specifies filename extension.
+Default: .yml
 * \-\-end REGEX: This option is only for when replacing text.
 If you would like to replace multiple lines, use this option and give it the regex of the line you would like to replace until.
 This line will not be replaced, but all lines above it will be.
 ###### Examples
 Initial generation of script: